core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

 # Change log

+Since -01: Processing 2025-08-27 interim.

+* Document is standards track.
+* Change name of the option from Short-Uri-Path to Uri-Path-Abbr.
+* Close question of whether use of option 13 is justified (it is).
+* Minor editorials.

 Since -00:

 * Switched option type from opaque to uint (retaining the lockout for values that look like CBOR arrays/maps).